Classic 4-Day Inca Trail to Machu Picchu 2027

 Warmiwañuska Pass (4,215 m) 13,829 feet

-After breakfast, we continue along original Inca pathways toward Sayacmarca (“Inaccessible Town”), a remarkable cliffside settlement featuring ceremonial fountains, plazas, stairways, and residential structures.
-From there, the trail passes through an original hand-carved Inca tunnel before reaching Phuyupatamarca (“Town Above the Clouds”, 3,680 m), one of the best-preserved ceremonial complexes on the route.
-From this spectacular viewpoint, you’ll enjoy panoramic views of the cloud forest and your first glimpse of the Machu Picchu mountain basin.
+The morning follows original Inca stone paths along the mountain ridge to Sayacmarca (“Inaccessible Town”), an impressive cliffside complex with plazas, fountains, ceremonial areas, and residential quarters.
+The trail continues through an original hand-carved Inca tunnel before climbing to Phuyupatamarca (“Town Above the Clouds”, 3,680 m), where remarkably preserved ceremonial water fountains overlook the surrounding mountains.
+From this viewpoint, you’ll enjoy your first panoramic view of the Machu Picchu mountain basin.

-The afternoon follows the famous stone staircase known as the “Thousand Steps”, descending through lush vegetation to Wiñay Wayna (“Forever Young”, 2,650 m), the most impressive archaeological site before Machu Picchu.
-Its extensive agricultural terraces, ceremonial fountains, and mountainside setting make it one of the highlights of the entire trek.
-After arriving at camp around lunchtime, you’ll have time to relax, enjoy a hot shower, and celebrate your achievement with the porter and kitchen team during a special farewell dinner.
+From Phuyupatamarca, the trail descends the famous “Thousand Steps” through dense cloud forest to Wiñay Wayna (“Forever Young”, 2,650 m), the last and most spectacular archaeological site before Machu Picchu.
+Its impressive agricultural terraces cascade down the mountainside, creating one of the most iconic landscapes on the trail.
+Arriving around lunchtime leaves the afternoon free to relax, enjoy a hot shower, and celebrate your final evening with the porter and kitchen team.

 Breakfast, Lunch, Dinner